art-programmer/ComputerVisionPapers/README.md

 1. Learn the weight for each neighbor point (similarity).
 2. Compute the weighted summation of features (non-local module).

+### Scan2Mesh: From Unstructured Range Scans to 3D Meshes
+1. Predict 100 vertices (set generation), read features from voxel grids, and use graph neural network to predict edges.
+2. Find face candidates in the dual graph, and use graph network to predict face existence.
+3. Generate training data using mesh simplification (https://github.com/kmammou/v-hacd).

 ## Boxes
 ### GRASS